-Ethnic and Area Studies at Messiah College
+Ethnic and Area Studies at Messiah University

 Do you have a deep desire to learn about and understand other cultures and their traditions?
 Are you concerned about social justice and racial reconciliation?
 If so, then majoring in ethnic and area studies at Messiah is something you'll definitely want to consider!

 In this major, you'll gain a multidisciplinary understanding of culture combined with an in-depth knowledge of at least one culture or cultural/racial/ethnic tradition.
 The goal of this program is to teach students how to become an effective agent of social change and reconciliation.

 Messiah's ethnic and area studies major is unique to other similar programs in two important ways:

 In addition to the major's core courses, you also can focus on one of three specific areas - U.S. Ethnic Studies, African and African American Studies, or Asian Studies.

 Messiah's program offers a unique dual focus of conflict resolution AND cultural understanding.

 As an Ethnic and Areas Studies major at Messiah University, you'll be able to:

 - Choose from a concentration in U.S. Ethnic Studies, African and African American Studies or Asian Studies.

 - Learn theories of culture, ethnicity, race and identity